 If your kid is less than three years of age, you should start brushing the teeth that have appeared as soon as they do so.
 Do not use too much toothpaste.
 You should put on toothpaste the size of a grain of rice or smaller.
 Too much could result in serious side effects – babies aren’t resistant to fluoride like adults are.
 Your dentist can help you figure out how to brush teeth and when.
 Even when they are old enough to brush their own teeth, keep a watchful eye on them to make sure they aren’t using too much toothpaste.

 Early dental care for your child is the responsibility of every dad and mom.
 Take matters into your own hands today.
-Visit a dentist and talk to them about how to care for your kid’s teeth.
+Visit a dentist such as Greensboro Dentist and talk to them about how to care for your kid’s teeth.
 Use the right amount of toothpaste and always keep every surface clean.
 Working with a professional is the best way to ensure a healthy mouth growing up.

 This is a post that may contain affiliate links